Guelph: Entertainment

 The Sleeman Centre is a sports and entertainment venue in Guelph.
 The large, modern facility allows for a variety of events such as concerts, sporting and family events, trade shows and conferences, and it is home to the local hockey team, the Guelph Storm.

 Apart from it, the city has Guelph Little Theatre, Guelph Concert Theatre and River Run Centre.
 Theatre studios of the University of Guelph also present their productions to the public on occasions.

 Music

 From a Bell Organ factory to the opera singer Edward Johnson, Guelph has been a source of musical contribution.
-Today, Guelph has a thriving indie rock scene, which has spawned some of Canada's more well-known indie bands, many of which are highlighted in the annual Kazoo Festival.
+Guelph has a thriving indie rock scene with many indie bands highlighted in the annual Kazoo Festival.
 Guelph is also home to the Hillside Festival, a hugely popular music festival held at nearby Guelph Lake during the summer, as well as the Guelph Jazz Festival.

 Guelph is also home to the Guelph Symphony Orchestra, and two yearly classical music festivals.
 The Kiwanis Music Festival of Guelph showcases students from Guelph and surrounding areas, while the Guelph Musicfest offers performances by local professional classical musicians.